Privacy Information & Legal Disclaimers

 Your Right to Review and Correct Information

-We do not sell your information to any third parties for marketing purposes.
+We do not sell your information to any third parties.
 However, you have the right to access the nonpublic personal information we maintain about you in our records and to be advised to whom, if anyone, we have disclosed the personal information within two years of the date of your request.
 We may charge a reasonable fee to collect and send the data to you.
 If you wish to review your personal Information, please provide a written request to:

 Western Mutual Insurance Group